kaushalshah98/shopx-typescript-api/README.md

 Run `npm install` to install all the dependencies.
 It will create a `node_modules` folder.

+## Production server

+Run `npm run start` for a production server.
+Server Will start at `http://localhost:3000/`

 ## Development server

 Run `npm run dev` for a dev server.
 Server Will start at `http://localhost:3000/`